Mon - Friday

 Care and Maintenance

-In order to maintain your hearing devices in good condition, it is important to follow some device care guidelines.
+In order to maintain your hearing aids in good condition, it is important to follow some device care guidelines.
 Daily care and attention will prolong the life of a hearing instrument.

 • Keep the hearing aid shell as clean as possible, but do not immerse it in any liquid.